 7. Bring enough cash to endure the entire journey.

 It is wise to have enough money before embarking on your journey.
 Although ATMs are available in Jomsom, the possibility of machine malfunction persists.
-Calculate your expenses ahead of time and carry cash accordingly.
-It is also advisable that you bring a bit more than the estimated amount.
-Similarly, ensure that you are using Nepalese cash rather than foreign currency.
-Because they only accept local currency on the path.
+Therefore, calculate your expenses ahead of time and carry cash accordingly.

 8. Take your time and walk at a leisurely pace.

-Trekking is all about acclimating to your surroundings.
-Allowing your body to adjust to the high-altitude environment.
-When your body is uncomfortable with its surroundings, it encourages other problems, such as altitude sickness.
-Overall, keep in mind that you are not participating in the marathon to run or walk fast.
-You’ve come to enjoy the beauty, so take it in while walking steadily.
+Remember that you are not participating in the marathon to run or walk fast.
+You’ve come to enjoy the beauty, so take a while walking steadily.
 Also, don’t overwork your body by rushing through the journey.

 9. Maintain hydration in your body.

 The human body loses water faster at higher elevations than the sea level.
 As a result, your body tries to receive more oxygen when trekking to high cliffs like Everest Base Camp Trek.
 That is why staying hydrated is so important.
 Drink at least 3.5-4 liters of water daily to keep a strategic distance from dehydration and elevation sickness.

 Drink roughly 5 liters of water daily if you’re taking Diamox for altitude because it causes your mouth to dry quickly.
 Remember that staying hydrated is the key to avoiding unwelcome ailments when hiking.